BytexDigital/BytexDigital.Blazor.Components.CookieConsent/README.md

 ```

 <br />

-Add the required services in your Program.cs/Startup.cs.
+Add the required services in your Program.cs/Startup.cs and configure cookie categories present in your application.
+The library implicitly adds a `necessary` (value of constant `CookieCategory.NecessaryCategoryIdentifier`) category.
 For example:

 ```cs
 builder.Services.AddCookieConsent(o =>